Privacy Policy

 If we make you an offer to join us, we will process the necessary data required from you for this purpose.
 We will store the application files with your documents.
 Should your application not be successful, we will delete the data received from you within six months.
 With your consent, we offer you to include you into our applicant pool.
 This may be helpful in case we do not have a suitable position at the time of your application.
 In such case, we will contact you once we do have a suitable vacant position.
 We will store your data for a maximum period of 12 months for this purpose.
 You may withdraw your consent at any time with effect for the future, e.g. by writing to “[email protected]”.
 In this case we will delete your application from the pool.

-The legal basis for processing of your personal data within the whole process when applying for a job at Futurepath directly is Section 26 of the German Federal Data Protection Act (Bundesdatenschutzgesetz, “BDSG”), as the processing of personal data is necessary for selection decisions within the application process.
+The legal basis for processing of your personal data within the whole process when applying for a job at Futurepath directly is Art.
+6(1)(b) GDPR, as the processing of personal data is necessary for selection decisions within the application process.

 Futurepath GmbH